gilmorre/gleyo-Zechub-/README.md

 * **Instant reward crediting** — approved submissions credit ZEC to the user's in-app reward hub immediately
 * **Shielded withdrawals** — users withdraw to a Unified shielded address (u1...), routed through Orchard, Gleyo sends via Nozy API with memo `Gleyo ZEC Withdrawal`
 * **Multi-platform task system** — quest tasks can require actions across GitHub (star/fork), Discord, Telegram, and YouTube, plus link-visit tasks, with Twitter/X, TikTok, and webhook-based task verification in progress (see limitations)
-* **XP & community standings** — quest completions earn XP that builds a member's reputation score within each community.
-Members can see their standing and track progress over time, driving ongoing engagement beyond one-time ZEC reward hunting.
+* **XP & leaderboard standings** — quests can earn XP that builds a member's leaderboard position within each community (some quests are ZEC-only and don't award XP).
+Members can see their rank and track progress over time, driving ongoing engagement beyond one-time ZEC reward hunting.
 * **Community chat** — built-in community space, no Discord required
 * **Web Push notifications** — members receive real-time notifications inside and outside the app for events like new quest publications, community mentions, and chat activity, even when Gleyo is closed (with browser permission)
 * **Retention analytics:**